 By November, the beloved Id seemed to be in decline.
 A chick called “Gypsie” (“beautiful, swinging and lovely”) was now Joyful Crye’s warm-up act.
 One weekend brought a “King of the Hippies” competition (“he will be crowned at Wellington’s first ‘LOVE IN’ next month”).
 The final night came a week before Christmas 1967, as Wally Martin returned to Auckland.

-Joyful Crye were already on the move, having been snapped up by a canny Melbourne promoter who offered them a residency with a steady wage.
+Joyful Crye were already on the move.
+After gigs at the Oracle (off Manners St, later Lucifer’s), the band was snapped up by a canny Melbourne promoter who offered them a residency with a steady wage.
 They were soon renamed Compulsion, though, according to John Dix, Reno’s feverish stage presence shortened the band’s life.

 As the Id closed, another door opened.
 A national referendum in September saw two thirds of New Zealand voters support the end of 6pm closing of hotels.
 Later hours were introduced in the second week of October 1967.
 By 1968, a pub-driven musical revolution was underway.